xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

   </ul>
 </div>

 Again, the `r` mean it's running.
+If it says something different you can check the codes above.

 Congrats your very first UGE jobs is out there running!
 We can keep checking on this job using the qstat command.
 We can also go look at the output which we setup in our *.sge_request*, with the lines that look like `-o /net/shendure/vol1/home/USERID/sge_logs/`.

+##### Further Steps

+There's a ton more to read up on.
+You can learn about [job arrays](http://hpc.ucla.edu/hoffman2/computing/job_arrays.php), a way to run multiple linked jobs.
+You can learn more about (interactive jobs)[http://hpc.ucla.edu/hoffman2/computing/sge_qrsh.php].
+There's tons more to take advantage of.